 4. Life cycle management strategy for NRI drug informed by KOLs’ insights

 Norepinephrine reuptake inhibitors or noradrenaline reuptake inhibitors (NRIs) increase the concentration of certain brain chemicals, known as neurotransmitters, to alter moods.
 They’re commonly used to treat conditions such as attention deficit hyperactivity disorder (ADHD), narcolepsy (a neurological disorder that affects a person's sleep/wake cycle), and major depressive order.

 A strategic consulting firm developing a life cycle management strategy for a NRI drug in the US market needed to bolster their plan with specialist insights.
 As such, they needed to connect with US-based KOLs:

-- Specialising in neurology, cardiology, psychiatry, and nephrology
+- Specializing in neurology, cardiology, psychiatry, and nephrology

-- Practising at major academic medical centres with patients across a range of disease areas including multiple system atrophy (a rare neurodegenerative disorder) and fibromyalgia (a neurologic chronic health condition)
+- Practicing at major academic medical centers with patients across a range of disease areas including multiple system atrophy (a rare neurodegenerative disorder) and fibromyalgia (a neurologic chronic health condition)

 - With a strong publication history and/or experience as a principal investigator or site investigator on clinical trials in the disease area(s) of interest.